Faith And Coping With Chronic Illness: Why Hasn't God Healed Me?

 Tarah explained her struggle to her mother by saying, “It’s like I start my day with an empty gas tank.
 I don’t wake up feeling refreshed or energized.
 I feel like I have the flu every morning.”

-Some Christians believe they should “push past it” or “smile through it all” or “tough it out” when they’re dealing with a chronic illness.
+Some Christians believe they should “push past it” or “smile through it all” or “tough it out” when they’re dealing with chronic illness.
 Instead of trying to paint a smiley face over those feelings, stop!
 Go into God’s presence and share these deep emotions.

 In Psalms, David instructs God’s people to be honest about what they’re feeling: